On the Existence and Behavior of Secondary Attention Sinks

 In this work, we show that all of the multiple tokens that act as attention sinks can be organized into distinct \textit{sink levels}.
 The primary level normally corresponds to the BOS sink: it emerges at the same layer as the BOS token and persists throughout the network.
 Additional sink levels arise in the middle layers and persist for a variable number of layers; we refer to these as \mymethod{}.
-Subsequent sections study these secondary sinks in detail.

 We first identify \mymethod{}, especially their \textit{sink levels}, the token sets and positions in which they frequently occur, through characterizing the similarities and differences between \mymethod{} and the BOS sink across a range of models. (\Cref{section:3}).
 We then quantify the contributions of different layers to their formation via an empirical analysis of their emergence across network depth (\Cref{section:4}).
 Finally, we examine their impact on attention scores throughout the network.(\Cref{section:5}) .
 We make the following conclusions: